-Thousands of lives lost when Union Carbide’s pesticide plant, known for lapses in safety, explodes.
+Thousands of lives lost when Union Carbide’s pesticide plant, known for lapses in safety, spewed toxic gas.
 Remembering the tragedy more than 30 years later.

 On the night of Dec.
 2, 1984, the worst industrial accident in world history took place in Bhopal, India, immediately killing more than 3,800 people and resulting in the death of many more in the days and years to come.